Kelowna – 1144 Pacific Avenue

 Supports are provided by a non-profit operator.
 These can include daily meals, life skills and employment support, and other social and recreational programs.
 Staff also help connect residents to health care and community services, which are often provided off-site.

 CCH also provides deeply affordable homes.
 These homes include enhanced health, cultural, and social supports.
 Many of these supports are available to residents under one roof and in their own home, for as long as they need.
-In CCH, teams of professionals work with residents and their support networks to develop personalized plans aimed at improving their quality of life.
+In CCH, professionals work with residents and their support networks to develop personalized plans aimed at improving their quality of life.
 This approach focuses on reducing hospital visits and interactions with emergency services and fosters long-term stability and well-being.

 Community Engagement